FlewRr/diffusions_vs_flow_matching/README.md

 While diffusion models have recently set state-of-the-art results on various image generation benchmarks, but they are notoriously slow at inference.
 Flow matching which is newer techique promises faster sampling with competitive quality.
 This project investigates how these methods compare both qualitatively and quantitatively.

-flow matching - 97 secs on the batch of 128 imaegs
-ddim:
-- 36 secs on the batch of 128 images -- 50 timesteps
-- 78 secs on the batch of 128 images -- 100 timesteps
-- 113 secs on the batch of 128 images -- 150 timestesp

 # Simple Diffusion vs Simple FM on simple star point cloud dataset

 Below is the visualization of the sampling process of DDPM and Flow Matching (left and right gif accordingly).
 Both start from noise and gradually transform the points until they form the star — but they do it in very different ways.